eclipse/repairnator/doc/repairnator-jenkins-plugin.md

 # Repairnator Jenkins Plugin

-The Repairnator Jenkins Plugin i can be used:
+The Repairnator Jenkins Plugin can be used:

 1. to run Repairnator on each failing build
-1. to automatically create pull-requests on Github when a patch is found by one of the repair tools.
+2. to automatically create pull-requests on Github when a patch is found by one of the repair tools.

 ## How to install repairnator-jenkins-plugin?